awsdocs/amazon-sagemaker-developer-guide/doc_source/onboard-vpc.md

 By default, SageMaker Domain uses two VPCs\.
 One VPC is managed by Amazon SageMaker and provides direct internet access\.
 You specify the other VPC, which provides encrypted traffic between the Domain and your Amazon Elastic File System \(EFS\) volume\.

 You can change this behavior so that SageMaker sends all traffic over your specified VPC\.
-When you choose this option, you must provide the subnets, security groups, and interface endpoints that are necessary to communicate with the SageMaker API and SageMaker runtime, and various AWS services, such as Amazon Simple Storage Service \(Amazon S3\) and Amazon CloudWatch, that are used by Studio and your Studio notebooks\.
+When you choose this option, you must provide the subnets, security groups, and interface endpoints that are necessary to communicate with the SageMaker API and SageMaker runtime, and various AWS services, such as Amazon Simple Storage Service \(Amazon S3\) and Amazon CloudWatch, that are used by Amazon SageMaker Studio and your Studio notebooks\.

 When you onboard to SageMaker Domain, you tell SageMaker to send all traffic over your VPC by setting the network access type to **VPC only**\.